ChriSKate2152/lainlys-notes/README.md

 - `/delnote {note_id}`: Deletes a specific note and shows what was deleted. 🗑️
 - `/clearnotes {user_id}`: Deletes all notes for the user and lists them. 🗑️🗑️
 - `/note fetchall`: Downloads a zip archive of all server notes as CSV. 📦
+- `!rm {time} {reminder content}`: Sends a reminder to the channel at the specified time. ⏰
+- `!rmdm {time} {reminder content}`: Sends a personal DM reminder at the specified time. ⏰
 - `/notehelp`: Shows this help message for note commands. ❓
 - `/help`: Shows this help message for note commands. ❓

-Notes are stored per guild (server) with unique IDs, timestamps, and creator info.
+Notes and reminders are stored per guild (server) with unique IDs, timestamps, and creator info.
 Responses are sent in the channel where the command is invoked.
 Exports create a CSV file named "{servername}-notes-archive-{dd}-{mm}-{yyyy}.csv" zipped for download.
+Reminders support relative times like "in 2 hours", "tomorrow at 8", "next monday at 20:00" and automatically adjust for future dates if necessary.

 Made with :bow_and_arrow: by Lainly 2025 | BM Hunter forever